Bigger-Debbie/rock-papper-scissors/README.md

 Practice javascript rock paper scissors game

-Its ya boi, back at it again with the practice content.
-Not sure how this will turn out but stick around and you may eventually find out....
+Its ya boi, back at it again with the practice content. turned out decent... not gonna put to much time into this project.
+Was just to learn.

     - Bigger Deborah